johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 ### 3. Fix the connections

-When deployed, go to the Logic App Designer and fix the connections (Onedrive, Outlook.com...)
+When deployed, go to the Logic App Designer and fix the connections (Onedrive, Outlook.com...).
+Make sure to (re)select the OneDrive folder that you want to use for the ingest.

 ### 4. Start the AMS streaming endpoint